-I have thought of various ways of reducing your own consumption of the data volume.
-One option that is particularly helpful for people who frequently visit "image-heavy" websites is to use the "Opera" web browser (here for the Download for Mac).
-Basically it is a browser like Safari, Firefox and Chrome too, but it offers an option called "Opera Turbo", which is very suitable for saving data volume when surfing.
+I've thought of various ways of reducing my own consumption of data volume.
+One option that is particularly helpful for people who spend a lot of time on "image-heavy" websites is to use the "Opera" web browser (click here for more information).
+Download for Mac).
+Basically it is a Browser like Safari, Firefox and Chrome too, but it offers an option called "Opera Turbo" which is very good for saving data while surfing.

-The functionality behind the feature is easy to explain: In contrast to a common browser, which shows the graphics on websites directly as they are delivered by the server, Opera in "Turbo mode" only shows compressed graphics, which previously ran through the Opera server.
+How the feature works is quickly explained: In contrast to a standard browser, which displays the graphics on websites directly as they are delivered by the server, in "Turbo mode" Opera only displays compressed graphics, that previously ran through Opera's servers.